DTC: Deep Tracking Control: Materials and Methods

 \subsection{Training Environment}

-To train the locomotion policy, we employ a custom version of \ac{PPO}\cite{Schulman2017} and a training environment that is mostly identical to that one introduced in\cite{Rudin2021}.
-It is explained in more detail in supplementary section S2.
+To train the locomotion policy, we employ a custom version of \ac{PPO}\cite{Schulman2017} and a training environment that is mostly identical to that introduced in\cite{Rudin2021}.
+It is explained in more detail in \highlight{the supplementary methods (section ``Training Details'') and Table~\ref{tab:ppo}}.
 Simulation and back-propagation are performed on GPU, while the optimization problems are solved on CPU.